tyronecragg/coursera/getting-and-cleaning-data/Codebook.md

 The dataset includes the following files:
 =========================================

-- 'README.txt'
+- 'README.md'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'run_analysis.R': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.